dennisXZX/web-developer-notes/Vue.md

 </app-quote>
 ```

-In the child template, we use the `<slot></slot>` tag to specify where the content should go.
+In the child template (<app-quote> in this case), we use the `<slot></slot>` tag to specify where the content should go.
 It is noted that the style should be defined in the child template instead of the parent one.

 ```html
 <div>